bennyb0y/burrito-rater/docs/CLOUDFLARE_MIGRATION.md

    - Free tier for low-traffic applications
    - No need to pay for idle resources

+4. **Single Source of Truth**
+   - All environments use the same cloud database
+   - No need for local database development
+   - Consistent data across all environments

 ## API Endpoints

 The Cloudflare Worker API is hosted at: `https://your-worker-name.your-account.workers.dev`